partnano/lovelyUI/README.md

 ### themes

-Currently there is one default theme (more planned):

-	lovelyui.box_themes.rounded_rectangle
+For now there are 3 default themes:

+	lovelyui.box_themes.def1
+	lovelyui.box_themes.def2
+	lovelyui.box_themes.old_school

 These are not really special at all, but this was not the intended goal.
-For your own purposes just define a theme function that takes 5-6 parameters:
+For your own purposes just define a theme function that takes 4-6 parameters:

-	function (x, y, width, height, active, [element])
+	function (x, y, width, height, [active, [element]])

 	         x, y:  top right pixel coordinates of element width, height:  pixel size of element
 		   active:  true/false depending if the element is active
 	            e:  the element itself if anything else is needed (optional)

-Here is a simple example directly from the library code:
+Here is a simple example (for some other examples look in the library code ;) ):

 	rounded_rectangle = function (x, y, w, h, a) lg.setColor ({230, 230, 230})